maxi1134/Home-Assistant-Config/documentation/automations_list_v2.md

 - [Office](/node-red/flows/Office.json):
   - Connect the dial to the dial subflow
   - Add artists playing on speaker to Lidarr for automatic acquisition
-  - Control blinds through the blind buttons
+  - Control blinds through the blind button